define1111/christOS/README.md

 Why such a strange name?
 Because you can be able to do something on system programming only with God's help.

 ## Features:
-* bootloader switches from real-mode to protected-mode.
+* bootloader reads and loads any elf32-i386 kernels
-* bootloader reads any elf-i386 kernels
+* hello-world kernel

 ## How to use it?
 0. Use this command to build the disk.img of OS: